NB-ENTOO/nb-ecommerce/memory-bank/systemPatterns.md

 ## Implemented Architecture

-The e-commerce website follows a modern web application architecture with these implemented components:
+The tech server solutions website follows a modern web application architecture with these implemented components:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐